 …and optimizing your inventory programs is essential to keeping administrative costs as low as possible.

-By following these five easy steps, you can streamline your parts inventory optimization programs and positively impact your fleet’s bottom line and eradicate any poor inventory management practices:
+By following these five easy steps, you can streamline your parts inventory optimization programs, positively impact your fleet’s bottom line and eradicate any poor inventory management practices:

 1. Keep parts organized

 Parts room housekeeping is a valuable habit for two reasons:

 Keeping inventory organized helps provide visibility into stock for more effective ordering, particularly for high volume items used during routine maintenance.

 It helps to identify slow moving and obsolete parts that take up limited shelf space and unnecessarily raise inventory costs.

 Your parts room should not be a warehouse – cycling out parts is a practical and cost-effective practice.

 Organizing parts in sections is also a time and cost saving approach to inventory optimization.
 Regularly used and fast-moving parts – like those for preventive maintenance – should be most accessible.